-We have recently published a patch to provide full database encryption for PostgreSQL.
-Many business critical applications require full encryption to match legal or business requirements.
+We recently published a patch to provide full database encryption for PostgreSQL.
+Many business-critical applications require full encryption to match legal or business requirements.
 As more and more customers asked for this, we decided to tackle this important issue.
 The idea behind our patch is to store data on disk in encrypted format and decrypt blocks as they are read from disk into shared buffers.
 As soon as a block is written to disk again, it will be encrypted automatically.
 Note that the entire instance is encrypted.

 Our patch can be downloaded here.

 The idea is to make the setup process easy to understand.
 In addition to that it has to be secure.
 For our WIP patch we decided to use environment variables to store the key itself: